ludocode/onramp/docs/virtual-machine.md

 Command-line arguments are stored in a null-terminated array of null-terminated strings.
 These are used to pass arguments to the program.

 The first command-line argument is the name of or path to the program being run.
-If it's a path, the program can use it to find its program image, and it can use the last component of this path to determine its name.
+If it's a path, the program can use it to find its program image, and it can use the last component of this path to determine its filename.

 Arguments beyond the first are used to control the behaviour of the program.
 For example, a program that parses a file may expect an argument providing the path to the file to be parsed.